UK leasing firms in government talks over FLS credit scheme

 On Monday the industry's trade body, the Finance & Leasing Association (FLA), confirmed that it was in talks with the government.

-"The FLA is in on-going discussions with the government and the Bank about the operation of the Funding for Lending Scheme in the business equipment finance market," Julian Rose, head of asset finance at the body, told Reuters.
+"The FLA is in on-going discussions with the government and Bank of England about the operation of the Funding for Lending Scheme in the business equipment finance market," Julian Rose, head of asset finance at the body, told Reuters.

 "We look forward to seeing the government's proposals when they are published," he added.

-Spokeswomen for the Bank and the finance ministry declined to comment on Monday about the details of any possible extension to the scheme.
+Spokeswomen for the Bank of England and the finance ministry declined to comment on Monday about the details of any possible extension to the scheme.

-The FLA's members include subsidiaries of banks such as Barclays, BNP Paribas and Lloyds as well as financing units of industrial firms such as Siemens and General Electric.
+The FLA's members include subsidiaries of banks such as Barclays (BARC.L), BNP Paribas (BNPP.PA) and Lloyds (LLOY.L) as well as financing units of industrial firms such as Siemens (SIEGn.DE) and General Electric (GE.N).

-Excluding high-value items such as ships and planes, the FLA said that the outstanding value of leased goods rose by 2 percent in 2012 to 45 billion pounds.
+Excluding high-value items such as ships and planes, the FLA said that the outstanding value of leased goods rose by 2 percent in 2012 to 45 billion pounds ($69 billion).

-More than 90 percent of that was leased to small or medium-sized companies with 250 or fewer employees and annual turnover below 50 million euros, it estimated.
+More than 90 percent of that was leased to small or medium-sized companies with 250 or fewer employees and annual turnover below 50 million euros ($65 million), it estimated.

 (Reporting by David Milliken; Editing by Ruth Pitchford)